Skarlso/kube-cluster-sample/README.md

   Normal  Pulling                1m    kubelet, minikube  pulling image "nsqio/nsq"
 ```

-We can see that this pod is pulling an image for a container which can be large so it takes a while.
+We can see that this pod is pulling an image for a container, which can be large, so it takes a while.

 # Testing with Kind